Zabul Province: Demographics

+Population

 As of 2021, the total population of the province is about 391,150, which is mostly a rural tribal society.
+60.8% of the population lived below the national poverty line, one of the highest figures of all of Afghanistan's provinces.

+Ethnicity, languages and religion

 According to the Naval Postgraduate School, the population is primarily Pashtuns, sprinkled throughout around 2,500 remote villages.
 Major tribal groups include the Tokhi, Hotak, Nasar, Kharoti, Taraki, Ghilji and the Noorzai and Panjpai Durrani.

 Pashto is the dominant language in the area.
 The people of Zabul are overwhelmingly Sunni Muslim.
 Primary occupations within Zabul are agriculture and animal husbandry.

-60.8% of the population lived below the national poverty line, one of the highest figures of all of Afghanistan's provinces.

 Zabul is by many indications one of Afghanistan's most religious conservative provinces.